GEOLYTIX/mapp/foss4g_workshop/wkt_cluster.md

 }
 ```

 We added a cluster config to this layer.
-If two point features are less than the distance in pixel apart they will be clustered together.
+If two point features are less than the distance in pixels apart they will be clustered together.

 We can emphasize this by adding a cluster style.
 The icon for feature cluster is now drawn twice the original scale.